crafthpc/floatsmith/README.md

 subfolder.
 You may examine `.floatsmith/search/craft_final.json` for a list of converted variables.

+### Batch mode

 If you would prefer a more non-interactive experience, you can invoke FloatSmith in batch mode using the `-B` option.
 This will accept all default options unless otherwise specified on the command line.
 Run with `-h` for a complete list of options available to customize the run without using the interactive prompts.

+### Using Docker

+If you have Docker installed, you can run FloatSmith on Ubuntu through a container.
+Run `floatsmith-docker` to launch the container.
+That script will build the image first if necessary; be aware that it may take quite a while and the resulting image is quite large (~10GB).
+It will automatically mount your current working folder into the container and any file system changes will take place as the user who builds the image.
+If you'd like to run the provided demos, they are also mounted in `/opt/floatsmith/demos`.

 ## Getting Involved